MPrangley3D/ArrayIndexPairTest/README.md

-I wanted a super memory perfomant option, so my mind went immediately to hash tables and dictionary structures.
+I wanted a super memory performant option, so my mind went immediately to hash tables and dictionary structures.

-The limitation of dictionaries is the 1:1 relationshjip of the key:value pairs.
+The limitation of dictionaries is the 1:1 relationship of the key:value pairs.

 I was able to overcome this by storing a HashSet as the value relative to the key, with the key being the value character of the array